-Benefits Program is to provide opportunities and other benefits for local residents (e.g., equitable hiring practices, training, apprenticeship, local supplier and social procurement opportunities, where possible).
-We are working towards a shared goal of 10% of all trade and craft working hours on a given project to be performed by people from historically disadvantaged communities and equity-seeking groups.
+Through our flagship Community Benefits program, we continued work with several communities along the LRT corridors.
+Metrolinx committed to include a Community Benefits Framework in partnership with the Toronto Community Benefits Network (TCBN) for the LRT projects along Finch and Eglinton Avenues, beginning with the Eglinton Crosstown.
+The purpose of Metrolinx's Community Benefits Program is to provide opportunities and other benefits for local residents (e.g., equitable hiring practices, training, apprenticeship, local supplier and social procurement opportunities, where possible).
+We are working towards a shared goal of 10 percent of all trade and craft working hours on a given project to be performed by people from historically disadvantaged communities and equity-seeking groups.
 To date, 254 apprentices and journeypersons, professional administrative and technical workers have been hired to work on the Crosstown project.
 In addition, a total of \$5.4 million has been spent at local businesses along Eglinton and \$485,698 has been spent on social enterprises.